 Everyday is an interesting day in the life of a DBA.
 Today, I received a request to run in a HUGE script.
 This script had 125k INSERT statements each in a separate line.
 Just opening the script was an issue, leave alone running it into a database.
 You get this error in SSMS just trying … Continue reading SQL Server: Run A Very Large Script By Splitting It Into Pieces Using PowerShell

+Update April 19, 2019: Thanks to Tim (in comments), the updated script can also do find/replace in not just stored procedures but also views, UDF's and triggers.
 Today, a need came-up where a bunch of stored procedures had to be altered based on certain criteria.
-Easy way: Obviously, the easiest way would be to script out the stored procedures to a file/editor and do Find/Replace with the UI dialog.
-However, this does not work if there are lots of stored procedures and … Continue reading PowerShell: Find & Replace SQL Server Stored Procedure Code En Masse Based On Custom Criteria
+Easy way: Obviously, the easiest way would be to script … Continue reading PowerShell: Find & Replace SQL Server Stored Procedure/View/UDF/Trigger Code En Masse Based On Custom Criteria

 Last week, I wrote a post on how to relocate Oracle data files from one drive to another.
 Today, let us see how simple it is to do the same in SQL Server.
 I recently had to move 125 databases on an instance to a new and expanded volume mountpoint to allow for growth, which … Continue reading SQL Server: Move Database Files To Another Drive/Folder Like A Pro!